knightsUCF/SpaceGame/marketing/readme.md

 # Back of the Book Cover

 On the back book cover mention anthropology education, being a programmer, and the name of the game on Steam, which will be a huge advertisement

+# Writing Well

+* use active voice, active action verbs
+* rewrite a lot, working on one article at a time will help with this
+* use variety in rhythm